-Documentation: A copy of building plans and specifications and Coastal Hazard & Wave Runup Study for 3621 Ocean Drive, Oxnard, California (GeoSoils, Inc., May 18, 2020 and amended on June 29, 2020), for the permitted development that comply with all of the requirements set forth above.
+Documentation: A copy of building plans and specifications and Coastal Hazard & Wave Runup Study for 1105 Ocean Drive, Oxnard, California (GeoSoils, Inc., December 7, 2020), for the permitted development that comply with all of the requirements set forth above.

 Timing: Prior to issuance of a Zoning Clearance for construction, the Permittee shall submit a copy of the plans, specifications and reports to the Planning Division for review and approval.
 The Permittee shall maintain the County-approved building plans and specifications throughout the life of this Coastal PD.